 May parents of Challenge participants serve as Challenge Organizers?

-The Challenge Official Rules prohibit parents/guardians of current participants from serving as Organizers in the interest of fairness.
-Parents may help with event planning, contacting schools, and serving as day-of volunteers at competitions but may not handle the Challenge Qualifier or Challenge competition questions.
+The Challenge Rules prohibit parents/guardians of current participants from serving as Organizers in the interest of fairness.
+Parents may help with event planning, contacting schools, and serving as day-of volunteers at competitions, but may not administer the Challenge Qualifier or coordinate a Regional Challenge.

-How much does it cost to hold a Local Challenge?
+How much does it cost to hold a Regional Challenge?

-That depends on competition venue and prize costs.
-Some sites don’t use any funds.
-Most sites spend a few hundred dollars on awards and small prizes for the top participants, while others spend more for refreshments, bigger participant prizes (iPads, gift cards, etc.), and gifts for volunteers and educators.
+The cost of a Regional Challenge is dependent on multiple factors, including the venue and prizes.
+Some sites rely solely on in-kind donations.
+Most sites spend a few hundred dollars on awards and small prizes for the top participants, while others spend more for refreshments, bigger participant prizes (iPads, gift cards, etc.), and gifts for volunteers and School Coordinators.
 The cost is largely up to the Organizer.
 CEF works with Organizers to cover costs through the support of corporate sponsors.